Sindhura-p/Hash-tables/README.md

 # Hash-tables

+HashTables is a front end framework written in vanilla JavaScript and underscore.js.

-A frontend JavaScript framework for rendering tabular data.
+This framework is used for rendering tables in the UI.